Develop a Research Tree

-#2 Updated by leeor_net about 2 years ago
+#2 Updated by leeor_net over 2 years ago

 I'm agreeing with a rework.
 As stated in my PM to you on OPU's forums, I have the official strategy guide which goes into more details about the research available but most of it is just superfluous fluff that doesn't really mean anything.

 Taking a cue from the original game we should develop a new research tree with all stated effects, etc. Any time a building is upgraded (e.g., new sprites used), it should have an effect.
 This is easily implemented in the logic for a particular building.

 Basic research is also never explained much in the strategy guide except that AI personalities can't be assigned to it because it involves thinking that is too abstract.
 It also describes the basic research as a 'think tank'.
 It has the effect of reducing research times for all other research which I suppose is a good effect but I would just wrap that into another applied research field (e.g., improved laboratories, improved computer assistance, etc. which would have the effect of increasing research efficiency).